Abdullah-Alwael/SpringBootCapstone3/README.md

 10. Sync all contracts status from Moyasar API: allows for updating the data records to match Moyasar data and remove inconsistency

 In addition to:
-1. Creating Invoice CRUD (removed later)
+1. Creating Invoice CRUD (Removed later)
 2. Creating Contract CRUD (Reconstructed by Hatem)

 ## How to contribute to the project development: